BOOK CLUB June 2023 Selection

 The first book will likely be a quick read and so we will also read Alexandra Fuller’s “Cocktail Hour Under the Tree of Forgetfulness”, a beautifully written memoir by a white author who grew up in Africa.

-The main character of the novel is Darling, a 10-year old girl who at the beginning of the story hangs around with her gang of friends in a shanty town called Paradise.
+In We Need More Love by NoViolet Bulawayo the main character of the novel is Darling, a 10-year old girl who at the beginning of the story hangs around with her gang of friends in a shanty town called Paradise.
 Later she goes to live with an aunt in Detroit, Michigan, and comes face to face with the reality of America, about which she had only dreamed.
 In a review from NPR in 2013, Ellah Allfrey writes, “In Bulawayo’s steady hands, what could be a tale of woe becomes a story of resilience.”
 We look forward to reading this novel and continuing our journey towards better understanding African people, their challenges and their strengths.

 The novel takes place in Nigeria prior to and during the Nigerian Civil War (1967–70).
 It follows five main characters, including the twin daughters of an influential businessman, a professor, a British expat, and a Nigerian houseboy.
 After Biafra’s declaration of secession, the lives of the main characters drastically change and are torn apart by the brutality of the civil war and decisions in their personal lives.